With the media day silly season kicking off, here are ten rules to make them better for players, coaches, and the media

 7. Schools: These are MEDIA DAYS.
 Talk … To … The … Media

 I’ll never understand it.
-They’re called Media Days, and yet some schools act like they’re forcing their guys to go see La La Land – again.
+They’re called Media Days, and yet some schools act like they’re forcing their guys to go see Mamma Mia!
+Here We Go Again.

-Athletic departments, you’re promoting a product, here.
-We’re here for you and to help pump you up.
+Athletic departments, you’re promoting a product – we’re here for you and to help pump you up.

 We’re here to publicize you and your schools, so just for these short few days, sell yourselves.
 Have your coaches and players talk to absolutely everyone who wants to interview them.